Pranay44444/Todo-app/README.md

 # React Native Todo App

 A simple Todo application built with React Native and Expo.
-The app features a clean, minimalist UI design with essential todo management capabilities.

 ## Features